Slum Dwellers International: Solidarity

 As a network of networks of communities of the urban poor, SDI is committed to grassroots solidarity at the global and the national levels.
 It has partnerships and memoranda of understanding with Habitat for Humanity, and the Association of African Planning Schools.
 It retains cordial links with other international networks such as WIEGO and the Huairou Commission.

 In October 2009, SDI made a statement in solidarity with Abahlali baseMjondolo when a militia affiliated with the ANC attacked the movement in Kennedy Road informal settlement in Durban.

 Prior to this SDI was accused of supporting the controversial KwaZulu-Natal Elimination and Prevention of Re-emergence of Slums Act, 2007.
 SDI responded that their working partnership with the Provincial government and the housing department did not mean it supported the Act.

 'Know Your City' campaign

 Know Your City brought together slum dwellers and local governments in 103 cities across Africa, Asia and Latin America, covering 1,238 settlements to partner in community-led slum profiling and mapping.

 Professor José Lobo, a scientist at Arizona State University and author of a report for the campaign said in 2018: "Slums are not undifferentiated seas of poverty and misery, nor are they ‘problems’ to be fixed.
 There is a lot of knowledge within poor communities everywhere, and even financial resources to be tapped into (think of savings associations) if the residents are allowed to be involved in the design and implementation of solutions."
 Researchers from the University of Chicago, Oak Ridge National Laboratory, Sam Houston State University and the Santa Fe Institute were also involved.

+Membership

+As of December 2015, Slum Dwellers International had active affiliated federations in the following countries: